oracle/odpi/doc/src/public_functions/dpiConn.rst

 .. function:: int dpiConn_close(dpiConn \*conn, dpiConnCloseMode mode, \
         const char \*tag, uint32_t tagLength)

     Closes the connection and makes it unusable for further activity.
+Any open statements and LOBs associated with the connection will also be closed and made unusable for further activity.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.